learn-co-curriculum/binary-search-tree-manual/README.md

 * root: The top node of the tree, the one where we begin traversing the tree (similar to the zeroth element in an Array).
 May or may not have children.
 * parent: Any node that has at least one child, i.e. its `left` or `right` attribute, or both, point to another node.
 * left: An attribute on every node in the tree.
 The node will have a value lesser than its parent.
 If it doesn't point to another node, it will be null or nil or some other falsy value.
 * right: An attribute on every node in the tree.
-The node will have a value greater than its parent.
+The node will have a value greater than or eqaul to its parent.
 If it doesn't point to another node, it will be null or nil or some other falsy value.
 * leaf: A node that has no children.
 * subtree: Any time we see a parent node, other than the root node, we can refer to that node and all that branch off of it as a subtree.
 This is similar to how you think of a portion of an Array as a subset of that Array.